O-X-L/docs/en/legal/impressum.rst

 * BIC: RZSTAT2G075
 * Bank Name: Raiffeisenbank Mittlere Südoststeiermark

-**Site**: Berndorf 30, 8324 Kirchberg, AT 🇦🇹
+**Site**: Berndorf 30, 8324 Kirchberg an der Raab, AT 🇦🇹

-**Regional Court for Civil Matters**: Graz
+**Commercial register court**: Regional court Graz

+**Regulatory authority**: Bezirkshauptmannschaft Südoststeiermark

+**Corporate purpose**: Services in automatic data processing and information technology, Trade with machinery and technology

 **Commercial regulations**: Trade law (`www.ris.bka.gv.at <http://www.ris.bka.gv.at/>`_)

-**Orientation**: Providing information about products and technologies that we use as a company and promoting their sales.
+**Content orientation**: Providing information about products and technologies that we use as a company and promoting their sales.

 ----